 Owners and operators of all permitted solid waste facilities as defined by APC&EC Regulation 22 are required to show that they have the financial resources for the required closure and post-closure care activities and any for corrective action that might become necessary due to releases of contaminants into the environment.
 These financial assurance demonstrations ensure proper long-term financial planning by owner/operators so that sites will be closed properly and maintained and monitored in a manner that protects human health and the environment.

 The first step in demonstrating financial assurance is preparing a written, site-specific cost estimate.
 Closure and post-closure care cost estimates are prepared prior to commencement of facility operations.
 The closure and post-closure cost estimates must be adjusted annually during the active life of the facility to account for inflation as required in the Annual Engineering Inspection Report.
 Corrective action cost estimates are prepared when a release is detected, and also must be adjusted annually during the period of the corrective action.
 All cost estimates are calculated based upon hiring a third party to perform the required action.

 A professional engineer registered in Arkansas is required to inspect the landfill site at least once a year and prepare an annual report addressing operational compliance with permit conditions, permit plans, specifications, narrative, and all applicable regulations.
-The annual engineering inspection report (AEIR) addresses the 12-month period from January through December and is due to ADEQ by March 31 of the following year.
+The annual engineering inspection report (AEIR) addresses the 12-month period from January through December and is due to DEQ by March 31 of the following year.

 The annual engineering inspection report contains documentation, including: